AI compute market signals and learning

 • A lower hourly rate is not a lower effective rate when low utilization extends the job.

 Market read: calculate a quote on comparable assumptions first, then ask what explains any premium or discount versus a benchmark.
 Availability, reliability, and useful output can matter more than a cheaper-looking rate.
+Figures here are illustrative unless explicitly sourced and dated — see our methodology.

 Common mistake